-For published studies, this command calculates (1) how much bias there must be in an estimate to invalidate/sustain an inference; (2) the impact of an omitted variable necessary to invalidate/sustain an inference for a regression coefficient.
+For published studies, this command calculates (1) how much bias there must be in an estimate to nullify/sustain an inference; (2) the impact of an omitted variable necessary to nullify/sustain an inference for a regression coefficient.
+For a full description of the command’s usage and additional examples, please refer to our practical guide.

 Usage